 Repositioning a graphical object through its

-property can change an object's parent or cause an undefined parent error
+property can change its parent or cause an undefined parent error condition.

-condition.
-Parsing a chart in which the edges of one object overlap with another
+Parsing a chart in which the edges of one object overlap with another produces

 examining the value of the

 Chart object, which equals 1 if the edges of a graphical object overlap with

 other objects.
 Set the size and position of objects so that they are separate